-Can you use Windex on a flat screen TV?
+Can you use Windex on a flat-screen TV?

-Never use window cleaner or other chemical cleaners on your flat screen TV.
+Never use window cleaner or other chemical cleaners on your flat-screen TV.
 This can permanently damage your screen and any anti-glare coating.

-What is the best way to clean a flat screen TV?
+What is the best way to clean a flat-screen TV?

-The best way to clean a flat screen TV is to lightly wipe it down with an anti-static microfiber cloth.
+The best way to clean a flat-screen TV is to lightly wipe it down with an anti-static microfiber cloth.
 If this does not remove all the stains, use distilled water.
 Don’t spray the liquid directly onto the TV.
 Spray the liquid onto the microfiber cloth and use this to apply minimal amounts of liquid.
 Never use chemical cleaners on your TV screen.

 Can I use glasses cleaner on my TV?

-Glasses cleaner can be gentle enough to use on your TV screen, but it is an expensive cleaner for such a large screen.
+Glass cleaner can be gentle enough to use on your TV screen, but it is an expensive cleaner for such a large screen.
 Distilled water is usually sufficient to clean your screen.

 Can I use wet wipes to clean my TV?